cristiansap/Forum_Webapp/README.md

 ```

 ## Setup & Run
-Run both client and server in separate terminals to start the application.
+Clone the repository, then run both client and server in separate terminals to start the application.

 ### Client